Theater (structure): Contemporary theaters

 Contemporary theaters are often non-traditional, such as very adaptable spaces, or theaters where audience and performers are not separated.
 A major example of this is the modular theater, notably the Walt Disney Modular Theater.
-This large theater has floors and walls divided into small movable sections, with the floor sections on adjustable hydraulic pylons, so that the space may be adjusted into any configuration for each individual play.
+This large theater has floors and walls divided into small movable sections, with the floor sections on adjustable pneumatric piston, so that the space may be adjusted into any configuration for each individual play.
 As new styles of theater performance have evolved, so has the desire to improve or recreate performance venues.
 This applies equally to artistic and presentation techniques, such as stage lighting.

 Specific designs of contemporary live theaters include proscenium, thrust, black box theater, theater in the round, amphitheater, and arena.
 In the classical Indian dance, Natya Shastra defines three stage types.
 In Australia and New Zealand a small and simple theater, particularly one contained within a larger venue, is called a theatrette.
 The word originated in 1920s London, for a small-scale music venue.

 Theatrical performances can also take place in venues adapted from other purposes, such as train carriages.
-In recent years the Edinburgh Fringe has seen performances in an Hover Car and a taxi.
+For instance, in recent years the Edinburgh Fringe has seen performances in an taxi.